gabedenmark/Fullstack_Application_Dev_Capstone_Project/README.md

 <a id="SBME"></a>
 2. **Set up the Backend Mongo Express Server**
-   - Navigate to the Database directory
+   - Navigate to the database directory
    ```bash
    cd Fullstack_Application_Dev_Capstone_Project/server/database
    ```